ddribeiro/commander-for-fleet/README.md

-# Commander for FleetDM
+# Commander for Fleet
-Commander is a native iOS app that uses the FleetDM REST API to display information about your hosts.
+Commander is a native iOS app that uses the Fleet REST API to display information about your hosts.
 A native experience combined with the speed of the Fleet API means you can get to the information you’re looking for fast.

 I’ve created Commander as a project to help me continue learning Swift and SwiftUI.
 As such, I welcome contributors to offer improvements to help me with my learning.